Simon d'Authie

-Simon d'Authie or d'Autie (born 1180/90; died after 1235) was a lawyer, priest and Old French trouvère.
+Simon d'Authie or d'Autie (1180/90 – after 1235) was a lawyer, priest and Old French trouvère.
 He was from Authie, and died at Amiens.
-Up to eleven works are sometimes attributed to him, but only five are certain.
+Up to eleven songs are attributed to him, but only five are certain.
+He is also the respondent in three jeux-partis.

 From at least 1223 Simon served as a canon, and in 1228 as dean of the chapter, at Amiens Cathedral.
 He worked as a lawyer for the Abbey of Saint Vaast in a lawsuit against lay assessors (1222–26) and a case involving the chapter of Arras Cathedral (1232).

-Simon composed a jeu-parti with Gilles le Vinier ("Maistre Simon, d'un esample nouvel") and another two with Hue le Maronnier ("Symon, le quel emploie" and "Symon, or me faites").
+Simon was respondent in a jeu-parti with Gilles le Vinier ("Maistre Simon, d'un esample nouvel") and in another two with Hue le Maronnier ("Symon, le quel emploie" and "Symon, or me faites").
 The latter two were judged by the trouvère Adam de Givenchi.
 Both Gilles and Adam appear in the same documents relating to Amiens and Saint Vaast.

-Although music survives for six other pieces of Simon's, it is irregular, difficult to interpret in terms of modes, lacking in mensural notation and being open to different interpretations of its intervals.
-One interpretation of Tant ai amours gives it an interval of a twelfth.
+Songs

+Chansons

+Eleven songs are ascribed to Simon in the standard catalogue.
+They have varying levels of competing attributions in other sources.
+The assessment of probability of his authorship below takes into account whether the ascription is in witnesses from more than one manuscript family.

+Almost certainly by Simon

+Despite a competing attribution to Thibaut de Champagne in TrouvC, where the composer attributions were added slightly later and are notoriously unreliable, the most secure attribution is for RS525 because it is attributed to Simon in witnesses from two different independent manuscript families: TrouvM and TrouvT on the one hand and three members of the KNPX group(all but TrouvX) on the other.